Emergency Sub Plans: A Comprehensive Guide for Elementary Teachers

 One of the biggest hang-ups teachers face in creating emergency sub plans is knowing what to prepare for the sub.
 What does the sub need?
 How much information should I prepare?
 Simply put, to properly prepare for a substitute teacher, you will want to have a sub binder and a sub tub filled with sub plans.
 Sometimes this causes some confusion among teachers because they mix up the two terms.

 Emergency Sub Plans Step #1: The Substitute Binder

 Contrary to what some may think, your sub binder is not just a place to stick in plans and worksheets.
 A sub binder lays the foundation for your classroom in a quick and easy glance for your substitute.
 Substitute teachers visit multiple classrooms, buildings, and even districts each week, month, and year.
 Needless to say, it is a lot to keep track of!
-This is why it is important to make a substitute binder beginning with with a three ring binder and sheet protectors.
-You can use your binder to give your sub all the info he or she needs to have a successful day, week, or even longer term sub job.
+This is why it is important to make a substitute binder beginning with a three-ring binder and sheet protectors.
+You can use your binder to give your sub all the info he or she needs to have a successful day, week, or even longer-term sub job.

 The #1 Editable Sub Binder!

 While this may look like a daunting task, it does not take as long as you think.
 And putting together your sub binder can be a breeze with my #1 selling Editable Substitute Binder.
 This sub binder has been trusted by thousands of teachers in their classrooms.
 It is a full template that includes everything your sub could possibly need to know all in one place.
 All that’s left to do is fill it in.
 Since it is all laid out, you won’t forget a thing!